How to Select Fresh Seafood

 Fresh fish should appear moist with tight shiny scales

 4. Feel the Flesh: Fresh fish should be firm to the touch.
 If it feels mushy or leaves an indentation when pressed, it's best to avoid it.
+Ask your fishmonger to perform this for you.

 5. Smell the Fish: A fresh fish should not have a strong fishy odor.
 Instead, it should smell like the ocean or have a mild, clean scent.